geier/pycarddav/README.rst

 SSL
 ---
 *pyCardDAV* uses liburl for all interaction with the CardDAV server, so, by default, it uses curl's ssl trust files.
-You can configure pyCardDAV/curl's behaviour; look in pycard.conf.sample for more information.
+If you use SSL to interact with your CardDAV Server (you probably should) and you don't have a certificate signed by a CA your OS Vendor trusts (like a self-signed certificate or one signed by CAcert) you can set *cacert_file* to a path to the CA's root file (must be in pem format).
+If you really don't care about security (you should) you can also set *insecure_ssl* to *1* to disable *any* ssl certificate checking.

 Additional Information
 ----------------------